AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 ### Self-repaying loans

-Governance could vote to accept any collateral that can easily be liquidated on any chain for this module.
+Governance can vote to accept any collateral that can easily be liquidated on any chain for this module.
 As such, any yield-bearing asset could be used, meaning users could take loans with an interest rate smaller than what they are earning thanks to their yield-bearing asset in collateral: Angle Borrowing module hence opens the way to self-repaying loans.

 ## Additional Features and Details